dustin2023/fMRI/README.md

 ### A. Introduction to the Topic and Motivation

-Thoughts, emotions, intelligence and even consciousness - all these phenomena take place in our brain ([Ref.
+Thoughts, emotions, intelligence and even consciousness - all these phenomena take place in our brain ([ref.
 1: fMRI - How it Works and What it's Good For](https://www.youtube.com/watch?v=Rb_mdzgw-Jc)).
-Although it accounts for only about 2% of body weight, the brain consumes more than 20% of total energy and oxygen intake. ([Ref.
+Although it accounts for only about 2% of body weight, the brain consumes more than 20% of total energy and oxygen intake. ([ref.
 2: inside.hochdorf.com](https://inside.hochdorf.com/de/fakten-ueber-unser-gehirn#:~:text=Das%20Gehirn%20eines%20Erwachsenen%20macht,DHA%20aus%2C%2015%25%20AA)).
 It is an amazing marvel and the most powerful computer on the planet.

 But how does this fascinating organ actually work?

 For a long time, scientists had no way of looking into an active brain.
 Imagine the enormous advantages we would have if we could.
 Not only could we develop significantly more powerful computers or create new treatment methods for mental illnesses, but we could also answer fundamental questions like: Who are we?
-What defines us as human beings?  ([Ref.
+What defines us as human beings?  ([ref.
 1: fMRI - How it Works and What it's Good For](https://www.youtube.com/watch?v=Rb_mdzgw-Jc))

-It wasn't until 1991 that scientists invented a method that allows you to study the brain in an active state ([Ref.
+It wasn't until 1991 that scientists invented a method that allows you to study the brain in an active state ([ref.
 3: pubmed](https://pubmed.ncbi.nlm.nih.gov/27432660/#:~:text=Abstract,basic%20and%20applied%20neuroscience%20research)).
 This groundbreaking method revolutionized the understanding of the brain and opened completely new perspectives for exploring neural activities.

 This paper focuses on an imaging technique that enables just that - functional magnetic resonance imaging (fMRI).
 With fMRI, it became possible to understand the functionality of each brain region and gain insights into neural activities.